JetBrains/kotlin-web-site/pages/docs/reference/map-operations.md

 ```
 </div>

-To perform operations on all keys or all values of a map, you can retrieve them from the properties keys and values accordingly.
+To perform operations on all keys or all values of a map, you can retrieve them from the properties `keys` and `values` accordingly. `keys` is a set of all map keys and values is a collection of all map values.

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">